DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_height_config.md

 # height

-@short: sets the height of a cell
+@short: Optional.
+Sets the height of a cell

 @signature: {'height?: number | string;'}